apache/pulsar-site/site2/website-next/versioned_docs/version-2.4.0/concepts-architecture-overview.md

 ## Service discovery

 [Clients](getting-started-clients) connecting to Pulsar brokers need to be able to communicate with an entire Pulsar instance using a single URL.
-Pulsar provides a built-in service discovery mechanism that you can set up using the instructions in the [Deploying a Pulsar instance](deploy-bare-metal.md#service-discovery-setup) guide.

 You can use your own service discovery system if you'd like.
 If you use your own system, there is just one requirement: when a client performs an HTTP request to an endpoint, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to *some* active broker in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.